Dimension reduction, exact recovery, and error estimates for sparse reconstruction in phase space: Reconstruction from noisy data

 The unbalanced Wasserstein divergence is nonnegative, and $\unbalancedWasserstein[p]{R}(\nu_1,\nu_2)=0$ implies $\nu_1=\nu_2$.
 Furthermore, it is symmetric by the previous remark.
 However, it does not satisfy the triangle inequality (unless $p=1$).
 Therefore it is not a metric, but metric variants can easily be defined.

-A bound on the unbalanced Wasserstein divergence between a discrete measure $\nu_1=\sum_{i=1}^Nm_i\delta_{x_i}\in\Mp(\R^d)$ and $\nu_2\in\Mp(\R^d)$ is readily obtained from estimates of the mass distribution within and outside balls around $x_1,\ldots,x_N$.
+A bound on the unbalanced Wasserstein divergence between a discrete measure $\nu_1=\sum_{i=1}^Nm_i\delta_{x_i}\in\Mp(\R^d)$ and $\nu_2\in\Mp(\R^d)$ is readily obtained from estimates of the mass distribution within and outside balls around $x_1,\ldots,x_N$ \lookUp{\ref{iteme}}, which is the content of the following theorem.
 Such estimates were first derived by Cand\`es and Fernandez-Granda to analyse spike recovery from noisy data, and in the subsequent sections we will show how they can also be derived for our dimension-reduced dynamic particle tracking setting.

 \begin{thm}[Unbalanced Wasserstein divergence from mass estimates] Let $p\geq1$, $R>0$, and let $\nu_1=\sum_{i=1}^Nm_i\delta_{x_i}\in\Mp(\R^d)$, with the distance between the $x_i$ being at least $2R$, and $\nu_2\in\Mp(\R^d)$ satisfy